baaivision/EVA/seg/README.md

 ## Results and Models

-EVA use ViT-Adapter + Mask2Former as the segmentation head.
+EVA uses ViT-Adapter + Mask2Former as the segmentation head.
 We evaluate EVA on COCO-Stuff-164K and ADE20K segmentation benchmarks.

 ### COCO-Stuff-164K